cxzhangqi/kadlu/README.md

  1. [Download and install Anaconda](https://docs.anaconda.com/anaconda/install/).<br/>
     Make sure you get the Python 3.x version.<br/>
-    Note that the Download button takes you to the macOS installer regardless of your OS, so make sure to switch to the installer appropriate for your OS (Linux, macOS, Windows)
+    Note that the Download button takes you to the macOS installer regardless of your OS, so make sure to pick the installer appropriate for your OS (Linux, macOS, Windows)

  2. Clone the Kadlu repository
     ```terminal
       git clone https://gitlab.meridian.cs.dal.ca/data_analytics_dal/packages/kadlu.git
       cd kadlu
     ```
+    Note: Windows users may find it easier to download the source code using Gitlab's ''Download zip'' option.

  3. Create and activate Anaconda environment (this installs all dependencies)
     ```terminal
       conda env create -f environment.yml